 A Memory of Light, Doses of Forkroot

-When she reminds him that the Pattern offers only bad choices sometimes, she implies that’s all that she had when she swore to the Shadow.
+When she reminds him that the Pattern offers only bad choices sometimes, Lanfear implies that’s all that she had when she swore to the Shadow.
+It led her to be shut in the Bore for over 3,000 years.
 Perrin is not convinced by her claim—excuse, really—that she has suffered enormously—he is aware of how many she has made suffer enormously.
 Any thwarting of her desires or plans is agony to such a spoiled brat.
+Her current sufferings are punishment for trying to use Rand to overthrow the Dark One or make the Dark One owe her—and have not stopped her from promoting this plan.

 As “the one who is punished most” (A Memory of Light Prologue) she says she is no longer one of the Forsaken due to the Dark One learning that she was planning to help Rand win.
-(At the time of the prologue, Moridin indicated that she was a Forsaken, tough the lowest ranked.)
+(At the time of the prologue, Moridin indicated that she was a Forsaken, though the lowest ranked.)
 This sounds more altruistic and cooperative than it actually is: Lanfear planned to use Rand, not help him.
 He was to either beat the Dark One with her “at his side” or she would kill him as he tried to do so and thereby save the Dark One.
+Now she is helping Perrin to keep him amenable to her influence.

 Perrin is impressed with her skill in Tel’aran’rhiod.
 Lanfear is not supposed to be able to “do this” – move around independently in Tel’aran’rhiod?
 The Forsaken is sticking to her usual methods of using powerful men: she tells Perrin how he will be of use to her: to win with her at his side, as though he is doing it for her or sharing it with her.
 Basically he is to win the battle for her as her Champion, and Lanfear would be the dark Lady of Sovereignty.